remvst/knight/README.md

 >
 > One lone soldier decides to take on the emperor himself.

-**Path To Glory** is my entry for 2023's [JS13K](https://js13kgames.com/) competition.
+**Path To Glory** is my entry for 2023's [JS13K](https://js13kgames.com/).
+The theme for the competition was **13th century**.

-The game is a beat 'em up where you fight waves of enemies until you reach the final boss.
+The game is a historically inaccurate beat 'em up where you fight waves of enemies until you reach the final boss.

 ## Build